 AUDIO VERSION: YouTube Podbean

 In this lesson, we will continue our study of the four books which comprise the second major time period in the Bible: Now when you read about the sacrificial system in these books, it’s very easy to get confused and overwhelmed.
 Leviticus is the book that really gets into the details about how various types of sacrifices were to be processed, and much of the instruction in Leviticus was directed at Levite priests.
 Yahweh was quite particular about what kinds of offerings He would accept and about how those sacrifices were to be handled.
 Since the goal of this post is to simplify these concepts and help you identify important principles, we’re not going to bog you down with the graphic details of which anatomical parts Yahweh wanted the priests to dig out of various animal carcasses.
 What you need to understand is that this was very hard, messy work.
-It required a man to be in good physical condition and it was the kind of job that never let up (see Who should be the spiritual leader in a Christian home?).
+It required a man to be in good physical condition and it was the kind of job that never let up.
 With Yahweh creating so many reasons for people to have to bring sacrifices and with just one processing center (the Tabernacle) available to service millions of people, the priests were always busy.